One of Many: Assessing User-level Effects of Moderation Interventions on r/The_Donald: Results

 \subsection{Posting activity}

 In aggregate, the median user activity before the quarantine (Pre-Q) was 1,051 postings (\madval{833}).
-Median user activity decreased to 711 (\madval{682}) in Post-Q and dropped to 51 (\madval{76}) in Post-R, demonstrating the effectiveness of the two interventions at reducing user activity.

-When analyzing effects at the user level, we see that the majority of users (72\%) decreased their activity after the quarantine, with a median change $F_{\text{½}}$ = -8.8 (\madval{15.8}).
+Median user activity decreased to 711 (\madval{682}) in Post-Q and dropped to 51 (\madval{76}) in Post-R, demonstrating the effectiveness of the two interventions at reducing user activity, in agreement with previous community-level results~\cite{trujillo2022make}.
+When analyzing effects at the user level, we see that the majority of users (72\%) decreased their activity after the quarantine, with a median change \Fhalf{} = -8.8 (\madval{15.8}), corresponding to a median for absolute change of -217 (\madval{438}) and for relative change of -0.26\% (\madval{0.41}).
 Some users ($n=18$) stopped posting altogether, as shown in Figure~\ref{fig:activity_q}.
 Some even manifested extreme activity changes.
 The user with the highest increase (\Fhalfval{131}) went from 1.4k postings in Pre-Q to 10.6k in Post-Q, whereas the one with the highest decrease (\Fhalfval{-239}) went from 18k to 311.

 When considering both interventions (Figure~\ref{fig:activity_i}), 89\% of the users decreased their activity, as can be seen by the remarkable drop in \Fhalf{} (\medmadval{-41.3}{26}).
 Moreover, a notable number of users ($n=407$) ceased activity in Post-R. The beeswarm plot of Figure~\ref{fig:activity_i} shows the distribution of user-level activity changes.
-In comparison with that of Figure~\ref{fig:activity_q}, we see that the sequence of both interventions had stronger effects (\medval{-8.8} \textit{vs} \medval{-41.3}) than the quarantine alone.
+In comparison with that of Figure~\ref{fig:activity_q}, we see that the sequence of both interventions had stronger effects (\medval{-41.3} \textit{vs} \medval{-8.8}) than the quarantine alone.
 Interestingly, we also note that the distribution of \Fhalf{} is much more spread out (\madval{26} \textit{vs} \madval{15.8}), with many users exhibiting important changes in activity (both decreases and increases).
 In addition, although most users were consistent in their direction of change, some manifested contrasting changes.
-In detail, 42 users decreased activity after the quarantine, but increased it after the restriction, whereas 525 did vice versa.
+In detail, 42 users decreased activity after the quarantine, but increased it after the restriction, whereas 525 did the opposite.
 Finally, we measured no correlation between account age and activity, or change in activity, for each intervention, with $\tau$ being close to 0 and \mbox{$p>$ .28} in all cases.